-Source Note 33: Acquisition of b usinassas Note 33: Acquisition of businesses Businesses acquired during the financial year AASB 1060.142(a), (b), (c) On 1 August 2021, the group acquired 100% of the ordinary sl 1 January 2022, the group acquired 100% of the ordinary sha Business A and Business B are retailers of electronic equipm res of Business B. I AASB 1060.31(e) Business A (\$) Business B (\$) AASB 1060.142(d) Consideration transferred: Cash 1,500,000 2,576,000 Deferred consideration - Total consideration 1,500,000 2,576,000 AASB 1060.142(e) Assets and liabilities acquired: Cash and cash equivalents 12,128 Trade and other receivables 15,750 Inventories 9,955 18,362 Property, plant and equipment 340,000 822,822 Intangible assets 1,475,000 2,215,000 Trade and other payables (174,955) (158,062) Other assets and/or liabilities [describe] (150,000) (350,000) Net assets acquired 1,500,000 2,576,000 AASB 1060.142(e) Goodwill arising on acquisition - - Goodwill arising on acquisition of businesses: AASB 1060.142(g) Goodwill arising on acquisition comprises [include a qualite factors that make up the goodwill recognised, such as expect operations of the acquiree and the acquirer, or intangible assignating for separate recognition under paragraphs 10-14 of A ted synergies from sets or other items combining that did not Net cash outflow on acquisition of businesses: The aggregate net cash outflow on the acquisition of Business A and Business B was \$4,063,872 (being the cash consideration paid, less cash and cash equivalents acquired).
-Businesses acquired during the prior financial year AASB 1060.20 Comparative disclosures in relation to businesses acquired dincluded when such narrative and descriptive information is rethe current period's financial statements.
-AASB 1060.142(f) Discount on acquisition - For each business combination during the period, the acquire any excess recognised in profit or loss in accordance with pa Combinations and the line item in the statement of comprehe statement of profit or loss, if presented) in which the excess is ragraph 34 of AAS ensive income (and B 3 Business AASB 1060.142(h) Non-controlling interests For each business combination during the period in which the 100 per cent of the equity interests in the acquiree at the acq shall disclose the amount of the non-controlling interest in the acquisition date and the measurement basis for that amount. uisition date, the a e acquiree recogni cquirer
+Source Note 32: Acquisition of bu sinesses Businesses acquired during the financial year AASB 1060.142(a), (b), (c) On 1 August 2022, the group acquired 100% of the ordinary sh 1 January 2023, the group acquired 100% of the ordinary share Business A and Business B are retailers of electronic equipment es of Business B. AASB 1060.31(e) Business A (\$) Business B (\$) AASB 1060.142(d) Consideration transferred: Cash 1,500,000 2,576,000 Deferred consideration Total consideration 1,500,000 2,576,000 AASB 1060.142(e) Assets and liabilities acquired: Cash and cash equivalents 12,128 Trade and other receivables 15,750 Inventories 9,955 18,362 Property, plant and equipment 340,000 822,822 Intangible assets 1,475,000 2,215,000 Trade and other payables (174,955) (158,062 Other assets and/or liabilities [describe] (150,000) (350,000 Net assets acquired 1,500,000 2,576,000 AASB 1060.142(e) Goodwill arising on acquisition - - Goodwill arising on acquisition of businesses: AASB 1060.142(g) Goodwill arising on acquisition comprises [include a qualitat factors that make up the goodwill recognised, such as expected operations of the acquiree and the acquirer, or intangible assequalify for separate recognition under paragraphs 10-14 of AA ed synergies from ets or other items combining that did not Net cash outflow on acquisition of businesses: Net cash outflow on acquisition of businesses: The aggregate net cash outflow on the acquisition of Business A and Business B was \$4,063,872 (being the cash consideration paid, less cash and cash equivalents acquired).
+Businesses acquired during the prior financial year AASB 1060.20 Comparative disclosures in relation to businesses acquired du included when such narrative and descriptive information is re the current period's financial statements. . , AASB 1060.142(f) Discount on acquisition For each business combination during the period, the acquirer any excess recognised in profit or loss in accordance with para Combinations and the line item in the statement of comprehen statement of profit or loss, if presented) in which the excess is agraph 34 of AAS sive income (and B 3 Business AASB 1060.142(h) Non-controlling interests For each business combination during the period in which the 100 per cent of the equity interests in the acquiree at the acquishall disclose the amount of the non-controlling interest in the acquisition date and the measurement basis for that amount. isition date, the a cquirer

 Source

-Note 34: Disposal of businesses
+Note 33: Disposal of businesses

-In accordance with paragraph 52(e) of AASB 1060, 'discontinued operations' is required to be presented as a separate line item in the statement of profit or loss and other comprehensive income.
-AASB 1060 does not contain an explicit requirement to disclose other information about 'discontinued operations' or disposals of businesses.
-This note is included for general illustrative purposes only.
+In accordance with paragraph 52(e) of AASB 1060, 'discontinued operations to be presented as a separate line item in the statement of profit or loss and comprehensive income.
+AASB 1060 does not contain an explicit requirement other information about 'discontinued operations' or disposals of businesses included for general illustrative purposes only. other t to disclose

-During the financial year, the group disposed of Business X. Details of the out below: disposal are set
+During the financial year, the group disposed of Business X. Details of the di out below: sposal are set

 AASB 1060.31(e) Business K (\$)

 Consideration received:

 Cash 280,000

 Deferred consideration 75,000

 Total consideration 355,000

 Assets and liabilities disposed:

 Cash and cash equivalents 1,493

 Receivables 9,533

 Inventories 11,682

 Payables (9,819)

 Other assets and/or liabilities [describe]

 Net assets disposed 12,889

 Net cash inflow on disposal of businesses:

-The net cash inflow on disposal of Business X was \$278,507 (being the case received, less cash and cash equivalents disposed). sh consideration
+The net cash inflow on disposal of Business X was \$278,507 (being the cash received, less cash and cash equivalents disposed). consideration